AmazingAng/WTF-Solidity/Languages/en/34_ERC721_en/readme.md

 ## IERC721Receiver

 If a contract does not implement the relevant functions of `ERC721`, the incoming NFT will be stuck and unable to be transferred out, causing a loss of the token.
-In order to prevent accidental transfers, `ERC721` implements the `safeTransferFrom()` function, and the target contract must implement the `IERC721Receiver` interface in order to receive `ERC721` tokens, otherwise it will `revert`.
+In order to prevent accidental transfers, `ERC721` implements the `safeTransferFrom()` function, and the target contract must implement the `IERC721Receiver` interface in order to receive `ERC721` tokens, otherwise, it will `revert`.
 The `IERC721Receiver` interface only includes an `onERC721Received()` function.

 ```solidity
 // ERC721 receiver interface: Contracts must implement this interface to receive ERC721 tokens via safe transfers.